-She was a full-time Visiting Professor at the Faculty of Law, National University of Singapore from 2007-2011 where she taught Torts, Data Protection & Privacy Law, Cybercrime Law, and Legal Issues in Virtual Worlds.
+She was a full-time Visiting Professor at the Faculty of Law, National University of Singapore from 2007-2011.
 Prior to that, she taught at the University of Sydney and UNSW.
-In 2013, she was a Visiting Scholar at the University of Cambridge and in 2010, she was a Visiting Researcher at Berkman Center for Internet & Society, Harvard University.
+She has been a Visiting Scholar at the University of Cambridge and a Visiting Researcher at Berkman Center for Internet & Society, Harvard University.

-Hannah is an internationally recognised legal scholar in Technology & Internet law, Intellectual Property Law, and Data Protection and Privacy Law, and Cybercrime Law.
-She wrote one of the pioneering and seminal books on Internet law, "Cyberspace Law" in 2002 published by Oxford University Press and her research has been cited with approval by senior judiciary, most notably by the High Court of Australia where her scholarship was adopted and formed one of the key reasons for decision.
+Hannah is an internationally recognised legal scholar in Technology & Internet law, Intellectual Property Law, E-commerce Law, Data Protection & Privacy Law, and Cybersecurity Law.
+She wrote one of the pioneering and seminal books on Internet law, "Cyberspace Law" in 2002 published by OUP and her research has been cited with approval by senior judiciary, most notably by the High Court of Australia.

-Hannah is a sought-after speaker and has presented nearly 90 papers at scholarly international meetings, some at prestigious law schools such as Stanford Law School, and her speaking engagements extend beyond the US to include Europe, Asia, Australia and New Zealand.
-She has also been awarded numerous external grants, including the 2011 Inaugural EU Centre Research Grant from the EU Centre in Singapore for a data protection law and policy project.
+Hannah is a sought-after speaker and has presented over 100 papers at scholarly international meetings, some at prestigious law schools such as Stanford Law School, and her speaking engagements extend beyond the US to include Europe, Asia, Australia and New Zealand.
+She has also conducted training for the IP Academy of Singapore and conducted workshops serving government officials from ASEAN countries and conducted privacy impact assessments for large multi-nationals.